SenpaiHunters/SpotOn/README.md

 ## Something you can help with in this process is creating themes!!!
 Now, this will be easy and I'll create a guide in the coming weeks stepping you through it and the process of submitting your theme(s), but if you know CSS, feel free to make a theme and come share it on our discord for now!
 I'll credit all theme makers, as well as add it to SpotOn's main theme selector!

+*Come join our discord to share your themes!*

+To add custom themes, please check out the guide on [Resources](https://github.com/SenpaiHunters/SpotOn/blob/Main/Resources/CustomThemes.md)

 ---